 |Less easy to move

-If you think you may need to move in the near future, buying a house or condominium may not be practical because selling it could take time.
+If you think you may need to move in the near future, buying a home may not be practical because selling it could take time.
 If you buy a home and then have to move, you could end up paying for the home you already own, plus the added expense of a new home.

 |Manage your housing payments

 In some cases, monthly mortgage payments may be lower than rental payments.
-This can happen when a home loan, or mortgage, has an adjustable rate with a lower monthly payment for the first few years or has a fixed-rate and the monthly payment will not change during the life of the loan.
-This means the amount you pay stays the same month after month — this can help you plan your spending.
+Many home loans, or mortgages, are fixed-rate.
+This means the amount you pay stays the same month after month, which can help you plan your spending.